 Importance:

-– Acts as a counterweight against conventional devaluation sometimes.
+– Acts as a counterweight against conventional devaluation sometimes, especially when using an exchange-traded fund.

 Risks: